e271828e/Flight.jl/docs/notes/design/framework_spec.md

 conditions.
 But "baseline plus tweaks" collides with the duplicate-leaf error ([§14.2][s14-2]) by design: the collision *is* the intent.
-Hence the fourth node kind, **`override(base, patch)`** — ordered and asymmetric where `merge` is symmetric and collision-intolerant.
+Hence the fourth node kind, **`override(base, patch)`** — ordered and asymmetric where `combine` is symmetric and collision-intolerant.
 At resolution a leaf present in both takes the patch's value, with provenance recording both sources ("patch overrode base's `throttle`"); collisions *within* one layer remain errors; variadic layering